Equidistribution, covering radius, and Diophantine approximation for rational points on the sphere: Introduction

 where $|X_N|$ denotes the cardinality of $X_N$.
 A sequence of point sets $(X_N)_N$ is considered optimally distributed (with respect to covering) if the covering exponent is 1, or equivalently, if the covering radii satisfy $R(X_N,S^d) = |X_N|^{-1/d + o(1)}$ as $N \rightarrow \infty$.
 Random point-sets on the sphere and spherical $t$-designs with $N_t \asymp t^d$ points \cite{BondarenkoRadchenkoViazovska2013}, for example, are optimally distributed with respect to covering \cite{ReznikovSaff2015,Yudin1995}.

-A small covering exponent implies that for any (irrational) point on the sphere, there exists a rational point on the sphere sufficiently close to it.
-We then speak of {\em intrinsic} Diophantine approximation.
+A small covering exponent for the sequence $\Omega_T$ of all rational points of height (smallest common denominator in reduced form) up to $T$ implies that for any (irrational) point on the sphere, there exists a rational point on the sphere sufficiently close to it.
+The sizes of these finite sets are of order $|\Omega_T|\asymp T^d$ for $T\gg1$.

+We then speak of intrinsic Diophantine approximation.
 This theme, put forward by Lang in his influential ``Report on Diophantine Approximation'' \cite{Lang1965}, picked up traction in the last two decades as it became apparent that often the best rational approximants are in fact intrinsic.
-As in the classical theory, badly approximable points on the sphere are of measure zero; this motivates the following definition.\footnote{ Our definition differs from that of average covering exponent introduced by Sarnak \cite{sarnak2015letter}.} \begin{defn}[Generic Covering Exponent] The generic covering exponent of a sequence of point sets $(X_N)_N \subset S^d$ is defined as
+As in the classical theory, badly approximable points on the sphere are of measure zero; this motivates the following definition.\footnote{ Our definition differs from that of average covering exponent introduced by Sarnak \cite{sarnak2015letter}.}

+\begin{defn}[Generic Covering Exponent] Let $(X_N)_N \subset S^d$ be a sequence of point sets.
+We define the generic covering exponent as